cpezzato/active_inference/README.md

 ### ROS implementation
 The repository also contains a ROS package to use the ROS infrasctucture to control the Panda.
 The package should be installed within franka_ros (https://github.com/frankaemika/franka_ros)

+### Video
+A video clip showing a comparison between a model reference adaptive controller (MRAC) and the novel active inference controller (AIC) is available at https://www.youtube.com/watch?v=fSmm3xP5yMw&feature=youtu.be